-Before you start here we recommend to get your auto paint code, colour name, paint type (example:non-metallic paint, metallic paint or special tricolour Perl colours) this info can be retrieved from your new car parts dealership using the registration papers and quoting the V.I.N), also the month and the year of manufacture, this will better help determine you end up with the correct variation, this is because many vehicles are manufactured globally and often the colours vary slightly from region to region.
+Before you start here we recommend getting your auto paint code, colour name, and paint type (for example non-metallic paint, metallic paint or special tricolour Pearl colours) this info can be retrieved from your new car parts dealership using the registration papers and quoting the V.I.N), also the month and the year of manufacture, this will better help determine you end up with the correct variation, this is because many vehicles are manufactured globally and often the colours vary slightly from region to region.

-Start using the paint train Pilot Here, select your preferred applicator, either pen, bottle or aerosol, then choose your paint kit type either, standard, Professional or Diamond (ultimate paint repair color kits) then select material type then the suitable paint scratch product, whether either for body metal or select body plastic or metal and plastic body parts and panels.
-Once there the correct associated kits will be revealed taking all the guess work out and you end up with the correct repair products.
+Select your preferred applicator, either pen, bottle or aerosol, then choose your paint kit type either, standard, Professional or Diamond (ultimate paint repair colour kits) then select the material type then the suitable paint scratch product, whether either for body metal or select body plastic or metal and plastic body parts and panels.
+Once there the correct associated kits will be revealed taking all the guesswork out and you end up with the correct repair products.
 Using this function will allow you to get the correct exact matching paint repair products that leave you with no space for error.